The Differences Between Chapter 13 and Chapter 7

 Difference #1: Chapter 7 Is Usually Faster

 The primary component of a Chapter 7 bankruptcy is liquidation of the filer's nonexempt property.
 The proceeds from these sales are then used to pay off as much of the debt as possible, with anything that can't get paid off being discharged.
-This liquidation process typically lasts three to five months.
-In contrast, Chapter 13 bankruptcy's defining characteristic is the repayment plan, which usually takes three to five years to complete.
+This liquidation process typically lasts three to five months, and the discharge of debt can take up to four months after filing.
+However, it's important to note that while all your debt will be discharged, you'll typically need to surrender assets like property or cash to help pay off creditors.

 Difference #2: Chapter 7 Has Stricter Eligibility Requirements